Just a stone’s throw from Truro, Café Azur is hidden away in luxurious holiday retreat, The Valley.

 But you don’t have to be staying at The Valley to enjoy an evening meal here (although I’d highly recommend a stay – full review on my own cottage experience coming soon!); Café Azur is open to the public every night (except Wednesdays in off-peak periods), as long as you make a reservation.

 Having only recently re-opened for the season, Alex, Danny and I decided to pop down one evening over Easter to test out the new menu.
-With a Cornish Curio gin and tonic in hand (obviously!), we were shown to our table by Helene.
+With a Cornish Curio gin and tonic in hand (obviously!), we were shown to our table.

 I love how cosy and relaxed the restaurant feels; everything at The Valley is so peaceful and this is no different.
 The mood lighting and candles give it a nice ambience too, and combined with reflections of the outdoor pool glimmering on the ceiling, it really feels like you’re on holiday!